Our Reformed Heritage

 Bravery can show up in the most unexpected ways, and in lives where we are surprised to find it.
 For the Christian, bravery comes from the power of God at work in otherwise cowardly hearts.
 That power grows in us through these truths laid out in his word.

-(Bible quotations are from the New King James Version unless otherwise noted.)
+(Bible quotations are from the English Standard Version unless otherwise noted.)

 Back to the index of Our Reformed Heritage